 The more time you allow yourself to plan your outfits, the less stressed you’ll be.
 Plus, it never hurts to have options especially when you’re dressing your kids.

 Knowing what colors to wear for family photos can be tricky.
 I always recommend choosing at least 3-4 colors to work from and that coordinate well.
 As you can see above, mustard, navy, wine and gray are colors that mix and match well together.

 One of the most important things to remember is that you want to coordinate without matching.
 It’s possible to be cohesive without everyone wearing the same thing!
 In fact, “matching” really dates your photos.

-Instead, choosing a color scheme and using hues that complement each other, results in a natural, effortless look.
-Pick two main colors and then add two softer tones to accent!
+Instead, choosing a color scheme and using hues that complement each other results in a natural, effortless look.
+Pick two main colors and then add softer tones to accent!

-Things like accessories (hats, scarves, and jewelry) add depth and dimension for your families wardrobe.
-Choosing outfit pieces with buttons, ties, belts or suspenders also adds layer and texture to your outfit for a more “complete” look.
+Things like accessories (hats, scarves, and jewelry) add depth and dimension to your family’s wardrobe.
+Choosing outfit pieces with textured fabric, buttons, ties, belts or suspenders can also add layer and texture to your outfit for a more “complete” look.